Lead: Organolead

 Lead can form multiply-bonded chains, a property it shares with its lighter homologs in the carbon group.
 Its capacity to do so is much less because the Pb–Pb bond energy is over three and a half times lower than that of the C–C bond.
 With itself, lead can build metal–metal bonds of an order up to three.
 With carbon, lead forms organolead compounds similar to, but generally less stable than, typical organic compounds (due to the Pb–C bond being rather weak).
 This makes the organometallic chemistry of lead far less wide-ranging than that of tin.
 Lead predominantly forms organolead(IV) compounds, even when starting with inorganic lead(II) reactants; very few organolead(II) compounds are known.
-The most well-characterized exceptions are Pb[CH(SiMe3)2]2 and Pb(η5-C5H5)2.
+The most well-characterized exceptions are Pb[CH(SiMe3)2]2 and plumbocene.

 The lead analog of the simplest organic compound, methane, is plumbane.
 Plumbane may be obtained in a reaction between metallic lead and atomic hydrogen.
 Two simple derivatives, tetramethyllead and tetraethyllead, are the best-known organolead compounds.
 These compounds are relatively stable: tetraethyllead only starts to decompose if heated or if exposed to sunlight or ultraviolet light.
 With sodium metal, lead readily forms an equimolar alloy that reacts with alkyl halides to form organometallic compounds such as tetraethyllead.
 The oxidizing nature of many organolead compounds is usefully exploited: lead tetraacetate is an important laboratory reagent for oxidation in organic synthesis.
-Tetraethyllead, once added to gasoline, was produced in larger quantities than any other organometallic compound.
+Tetraethyllead, once added to automotive gasoline, was produced in larger quantities than any other organometallic compound, and is still widely used in fuel for small aircraft.

 Other organolead compounds are less chemically stable.
 For many organic compounds, a lead analog does not exist.